Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 ## Main Functions

-The system consists of login portals, main role portals, menu bars, and data input interfaces.
-That supports users to work easily on the MediCare Hospital Management System.
+<p align="justify"> The system consists of login portals, main role portals, menu bars, and data input interfaces.
+That supports users to work easily on the MediCare Hospital Management System. </p>

 ### System Login

-The system offers separate user login options, including portals for doctors, nurses, lab technicians, and administrators.
+<p align="justify"> The system offers separate user login options, including portals for doctors, nurses, lab technicians, and administrators.
 That ensures the system is secure from unauthorized login access and provides a more secure system for users.
 When the user enters the correct User Name or password, the user is directed to the relevant role's main portal.
-When a user logs in with an invalid User Name or password, it displays a dialog box with “Incorrect User Name or Password”.
+When a user logs in with an invalid User Name or password, it displays a dialog box with “Incorrect User Name or Password”. </p>

 ```
 if (userName.equals("Admin")&&(password.equals("123"))){